- How will you know if your water has broken?

 What happens once my water breaks?

 It is also important to continue to stay hydrated.
-Perhaps have a some coconut water or your favor juice (water it down a bit) on hand.
+Perhaps have some coconut water or your favorite juice (water it down a bit) on hand.

-Hope this help demystify the questions around water breaking!
+I hope this helps demystify any questions you may have around water breaking!